• Skip to primary navigation

 • Put the jackfruit into a food processor.
 Pulse it 5 or 6 times, stopping to scrape down the sides if necessary.
 It should be broken up into even, smaller pieces.

-• Bring canola oil to a medium high heat in a large non-stick skillet.
+• Bring oil to a medium high heat in a large non-stick skillet.
 Evenly lay the shredded jackfruit across the skillet.
 Brown it really well on one side.
 You want it to get a some nice color and to dry out.
 (If you move it too often, it won't brown as well.)
 Once it has nicely browned on one side, flip the jackfruit with a spatula and brown the other side.

 • Once it is nicely browned, it's time to infuse it with flavor.
 Add the liquid from the blender, as well as granulated onion & dried dill.
 Fully combine it with the jackfruit.
 You want the liquid to be at a simmer, so adjust your heat accordingly.
 Allow it to simmer in the liquid for ten to twelve minutes, until all of the liquid has cooked off.